felixlopz/hubrise-test-task/content/apps/pixelpoint-bridge/en/understanding-logs.md

 position: 4
 layout: documentation
 meta:
-  title: Understanding Logs on the HubRise PixelPoint Web API Bridge
+  title: Understanding Logs on the HubRise PixelPoint Bridge
   description: Informs users on how to read the output in the Logs.
 ---